Frequently Asked Questions

 Can I purchase a gift certificate online?

 Yes, you certainly can!
 For whatever amount you would desire to spend.
-Gift vouchers are valid for a period of 2 years from the date of issue.
+Gift vouchers are valid for a period of 3 years from the date of issue.
+Gift vouchers purchased prior to 22nd February 2018 are valid for 2 years.
 If purchasing multiple gift vouchers intended for different recipients it is advised that each voucher is processed individually.

 Can I purchase ticket event insurance?